gilligan-ees-4760/EES_4760_5760_website/content/projects/_index.md

 ### Teams:

+Originally, when I set the assignments for the team projects, this table and the PDF assignments had assigned all of the teams to do the same exercises:
+  * The Business Investor teams were assigned exercises 10.3 and 10.4
+  * The Telemarketer teams were assigned exercises 13.2, 13.6, and 13.8

+I forgot to update this assignment table when I assigned the teams on Brightspace and assigned different exercises there.

+On October 12, I updated this web site to match the table on Brightspace, but if you already started working on the original exercises, you may stick with the original for full credit.
+I don't want you to suffer for my mistake in not keeping the assignments on this web site synchronized with the assignments on Brightspace.

+But if you have not already started on the exercises, I would recommend doing the ones assigned here.
+Especially if you are working on the telemarketer model, I have mixed the exercises up so that each team will do a different set of exercises, so the presentations will be more diverse.

+Regardless, you will get full credit whether your team does the updated assignment given here or the original assignment.

 | Team # |       Project      |                     Members                 |      Exercises     |
 |-------:|:------------------:|:-------------------------------------------:|:------------------:|
 |   1    |  Business Investor |   Allister Barnes, Davis Kornblum           |   10.3, 10.4, 11.2 |